shader-slang/spec/proposals/000-cooperative-matrix-2.md

 ```

 - Transpose operation
-Converts a cooperative matrix to from CoopMatMatrixUse::MatrixAccumulator to CoopMatMatrixUse::MatrixB and transposes the matrix.
+  `Transpose()` Converts a cooperative matrix to from CoopMatMatrixUse::MatrixAccumulator to CoopMatMatrixUse::MatrixB and transposes the matrix.
 ```
 struct CoopMat
 {